 There’s so much to see along the Great Ocean Road.
 It is, after all, one of the top ten drives in the world and with good reason.
 It’s absolutely spectacular!
 However, through the many great views and locations you might miss one of the most significant to be found locations to be found on the Great Ocean Road: The Memorial Arch.

 Where is it?

-After passing through the town of Aireys inlet you’ll shortly arrive Memorial Arch.
+After passing through the town of Aireys Inlet you’ll arrive at the Memorial Arch after only a short drive.
 This is one of the most photographed spots along the great ocean road as it is home to the Great Ocean road sign.
 A lot of people mistake this as the entrance to the road before visiting, simply from seeing photos of it.

 Why was it built?

-The road was built in the memory of Australians that lost their lives in World war one and Memorial Arch was built as a tribute to honour the three thousand servicemen that built and worked on the road from 1919 to 1932.
+The road was built in the memory of Australians that lost their lives in the First World War, and Memorial Arch was built as a tribute to honour the three thousand servicemen that built and worked on the road from 1919 to 1932.

 how many versions are there?